Material Identity

 Available for purchase or exhibition.

-Look closely to see my hallmark, Bermaid, stamped into the back of the chair.
+Bermaid is a pun on my last name Berman.
+Bermaid is analogy to this work being made by hand, and by a woman, a maid.
 Bermaid is a play on words.
 First, my last name - Berman - is not a very good name for an avowed feminist— it having “man” embedded in its ending.
 I replace “man” with “maid” to indicate to viewers that the artist is a woman and to suggest that the work is "made" by hand.

-Material Identity is included in the books 500 Chairs and Altered Art: Techniques for Creating Altered Books, Boxes, Cards & More.
+Material Identity chair is included in the books 500 Chairs and Altered Art: Techniques for Creating Altered Books, Boxes, Cards & More.

-© Harriete Estel Berman, 2021
+© Harriete Estel Berman, 2021, 2025